cosmostation/defistation-web/data-provider-api.md

 ## Add your TVL

-You are required to enter your “tvl” and locked “bnb” values (i.e. If you you do not have any BNB locked in your protocol, please enter 0).
+You are required to enter your “tvl”, “volume” and locked “bnb” values (i.e. If you you do not have any BNB locked in your protocol, please enter 0).
 In “data”, please input all of contract information and contract addresses that are included towards your TVL count.
 Defistation will cross-check and verify the TVL value you input by calculating your TVL according to the contract list/address you provide with the data json value.
 In “data”, please include all contract addresses that contain tokens, their respective token symbol, any contract addresses that contain your TVL count method, and any information/details/explanations that can help accurately calculate your TVL in json format.
 There are no restrictions on the structure of “data” contents.
 The example below shows a json example using data.pairEntities key.
  If "test" value is set to true, it is not calculated.

-1. Calculate your TVL and make a json file using your tvl, locked bnb, and data.
+1. Calculate your TVL and make a json file using your tvl, trading volume, locked bnb, and data.
 2. Send a tvl json as a POST type.

 ```sh